Union Jack flag icon Canada flag Canada Ireland flag Ireland

 As an employer or someone in control of lifting equipment, you will need to make sure that it is:

-• Sufficiently strong, stable, and suitable for its intended use
+• Strong, stable, and suitable for its intended use

 Examinations, inspections and checks

-As such, this type of equipment needs to be marked with its safe working load, and simple instructions for use provided.
-It will need to be thoroughly examined by a competent person every 12 months.
-However, this periodicity can be varied following any advice provided by them.
+Lifting equipment needs to be marked with its safe working load, and you need to provide simple instructions for use.
+It will need to be thoroughly examined by a relevant person every 12 months.
+However, this periodicity can be varied in accordance with any advice provided by them.
 This would need to be confirmed in writing.

 Want to know more?